Buick Roadmaster: Powertrain

 All three Roadmaster V-8s were paired to a four-speed automatic transmission.
-In 1994, the hydraulically-controlled 4L60 (700R4) transmission was replaced by the electronically controlled 4L60E.
+In 1994, the hydraulically controlled 4L60 (700R4) transmission was replaced by the electronically controlled 4L60E.

-When ordered with the factory towing package, the 1994-1996 Roadmaster was rated to tow up to 5000 lb.
+When ordered with the factory towing package, the 1994 through 1996 Roadmaster was rated to tow up to 5000 lb.
 For the station wagon, this could be raised to 7,000 pounds with the use of a weight-distributing hitch, dual sway controls, setting rear tire pressure to 35 PSI, and disabling the Electronic Level Control.
 The towing package added 2.93 rear-axle gears and a limited-slip differential, heavy-duty cooling system including oil and transmission coolers, and a factory-installed self-leveling rear suspension called Dynaride, which consisting of air shocks, a height sensor between the rear axle and body and an on-board air compressor.
-Most visibly, a pair of electric fans offset to the left under the hood was replaced by the combination of one conventional fan-driven mechanically from the engine alongside one electric fan.
+Most visibly, a pair of electric fans offset to the left under the hood was replaced by the combination of one conventional fan driven mechanically from the engine alongside one electric fan.

 Body

 The Roadmaster Estate wagon shared its body with the Caprice Estate and Oldsmobile Custom Cruiser; common styling features included the Caprice's headlights and the Custom Cruiser's 2nd-row "Vista Roof" with a sunroof.
 Simulated woodgrain sides were standard, though the treatment could be removed for credit.
-All three wagons offered an optional rear-facing third-row seat, bringing seating capacity to eight.
-The Roadmaster sedan had a distinct fascia, featuring its own grille and headlights stacked above running lights and turn signals.
+All three wagons offered an optional rear-facing third-row seat, bringing the seating capacity to eight.
+The Roadmaster sedan had a distinct fascia, featuring its grille and headlights stacked above running lights and turn signals.
 It shared a formal sedan roofline with the Cadillac Fleetwood, but was nine inches shorter in length and six inches in wheelbase.
+The 1995 and 1996 sedan models no longer had the Roadmaster emblem mounted on the quarter panels.

-The interior received a redesign for the 1994 model year which included new dual airbags, moving some instrument panel gauges closer to the steering wheel, and revisions to the radio and climate controls.
+The interior was redesigned for the 1994 model year, which included new dual airbags, moving some instrument panel gauges closer to the steering wheel, and revisions to the radio and climate controls.
 The side-view mirrors were changed in 1995, changing from a "Lolipop" style mirror mounted on the door skin, to a new folding design mounted on the sail panel.
 The 1995 Roadmaster retained its skirted rear wheels (removed from the Caprice/Impala SS), while the sedan was updated with new bodyside moldings.
-Station wagons saw a shade for the Vista Roof along with a cargo cover.
-In 1996 automatic climate control became standard, and the rear seatbelts were redesigned with a "cinching" feature.
+Station wagons saw a shade for the Vista Roof and a cargo cover.
+In 1996, automatic climate control became standard, and the rear seatbelts were redesigned with a "cinching" feature.